-manner.
-In our revision we have now described how it can also manipulate natural scenes.
-We have added text on P XX of the manuscript to briefly discuss the applicability of our framework in a context that is wider than neurophysiology.
+The results section now explicitly states that we have implemented a compiler for CoPE and used this for running the expriments in example 1 and 2, including visual stimuli (P 8).
+As for more complex visual stimuli, we have implemented texture loading in response to the reviewers' comments and describe its use on P 9.
+Complex shapes can be loaded in a similar manner.
+We have added text on P 15 of the manuscript to briefly discuss the applicability of our framework in a context that is wider than neurophysiology.

 The referee’s final comment queries the idea of data provenance.
-We have removed this sentence and the final paragraph of the Discussion as described in our response to Referee 1 above.
+We now identify this as the same issue as experimental description rather than an separate issue and have removed the term “equational formulation”

 We have corrected the typo and references.